 - The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans, or for a one-off fee.

+Alternatively, you can pay a one-off fee to export once by clicking the grey button at the bottom of the window.
+The fee amount will depend on what features you've used and/or how many stock assets you've added.
 One-off payments will only be charged once the video exports successfully (so if the export is cancelled or fails, you won't be charged).

 4. Wait for your video to export

-5. Click Save my video
+5. Click Download

 Your exported video will be an MPEG 4 (.mp4) file with the file name you chose.